Shashwat-Ghimire/Football-Statistics/README.md

 ### 3.3.
 Starting the Web Server

 Now that your database is populated with the latest Premier League data, it's time to start the web application.
 This will launch a local web server on your computer, making the Football App accessible through your web browser.

+**Note** : Check or restart your postgresql to ensure that the process is actually running.
+You need to run the windows powershell as administrator and run `net start postgresql-x64-17`.
+Please note that -17 is the postgres version installed in your system.

 1.  **Start the Server**: In your Command Prompt/Terminal (with the virtual environment still activated), run the following command: